mvykool/Ambient/app/README.md

 # Ambient

-A simple website, animation-focused, using React, Vite, and Framer-motion.
+A simple website, animation-focused, using React.js, Vite.js, and Framer-motion.